devops329/devops/instruction/jwtPizzaServiceInfrastructureAutomation/jwtPizzaServiceInfrastructureAutomation.md

 # JWT Pizza Service infrastructure automation

+🔑 **Key points**

+- Convert your manual JWT Pizza Service deployment to IaC using CloudFormation.

+---

 For the last step in your backend DevOps automation, you will create a CloudFormation template that will allow you to quickly set up and tear down the ECS and ALB service configuration that hosts your JWT Pizza Service backend.

 ## Delete the manual deployment